elliotolds/elliotolds.github.io/decentralizedinternet.md

 Imagine two surfers as a wave approaches.
 One starts in a good position on top of his board, and is able to catch and ride the wave.
 The other surfer starts in the water and doesn't see the wave.
 It crashes down on him, followed by wave after wave continuing to crash down on him as he struggles just to catch his breath.
 Maybe if the second surfer could somehow get on top of his board he'd be able to ride safely to shore, but that may not be possible given his starting position and where he is in the ocean now.

 Similarly, maybe the US government could have avoided the crisis of authority and pressured tech companies into helping it solidify its power if it had more foresight before the Internet developed.
 But the US government is now in a situation where it lacks legitimacy.
-Without legitimacy it's likely much harder to enact the far reaching policies (mandated encryption backdoors for instance) that would be needed to transition to high information control over its citizens while being constantly battered by the legitimacy-eroding power of the Internet.
+Without legitimacy it's much harder to enact and enforce the far reaching policies (mandated encryption backdoors for instance) that would be needed to transition to high information control over its citizens while being constantly battered by the legitimacy-eroding power of the Internet.

 # **The details of technological change matter and are hard to predict**